microsoft/bobsql/demos/devops_sqlcontainers/databaseprojects/readme.md

 You have been told there is a performance problem with the stored procedure in the database and need to analyze why.

 1. Execute the procedure using an option to look at query plan details.
 Use the VSCode File, Open File to open up the provided script **execproc_withplan.sql**.
 Click the play button.
 You will see a choice of connection profiles.
-Choose the one that says **sqldbproject-bwdb....**
+Choose the top one that says **sqldbproject-bwdb....**

 In the results window the first result is to extract rows from the table.